1. Introduction

 Information Risk Table

-1. The primary asset Department is selected in the analysis.
+1. The primary asset Printing Department is selected in the analysis.

-2. Display the CIA impacts of the Department.
+2. Display the CIA impacts on the Printing Department.

 3. Information Risk tab selected.

-4. Department asset consists of supporting assets that provide total information risks.
+4. Department asset includes supporting assets that collectively provide information on total risks.

 5. Possibility to select only certain risks according to the risk acceptance threshold.